Environmental licences and permits

 The first type is those that are triggered under the Environmental Protection Act 1994 requiring an EA.
 These include:

 - conducting an ERA that is a prescribed activity or a prescribed ERA project

 - conducting an ERA that is a resource activity or a resource project.

 Sometimes the holder of an EA will need to release contaminants into the environment in response to an event, either natural or caused by sabotage, that was not foreseen when particular conditions were imposed on an EA.
 In certain circumstances a temporary emissions licence can be issued to temporarily allow such a release.
-Refer to the Business and Industry Portal (search for environmental authority) for more information, including how to apply and the form and application fees.
+Refer to the Business Queensland website (search for environmental authority) for more information, including how to apply and the form and application fees.

 Only registered suitable operators can hold an EA.